silver-matt/Employee-Tracker/README.md

   ## https://choosealicense.com/licenses/mit/

   # Install:
-  You must install the following for this app to function: The user must have Inquirer, Express.js, and MySQL installed
+  You must install the following for this app to function: The user must have Inquirer, console.table, and MySQL2 installed

   # Usage:
   In order to use this application, the user must run 'npm start' then complete the prompts.